 - Increased pain in the morning, or after a period of sitting down.

 How is Foot/Ankle Arthritis diagnosed?

 Due to the number of conditions known to affect feet and ankles, diagnosing the exact issue at hand can be difficult without a particular procedure.
-In most cases, initial diagnosis will involve taking a detailed look at your medical history.
+In most cases, the initial diagnosis will involve taking a detailed look at your medical history.
 After this, there will typically be a physical exam completed by a foot specialist (podiatrist), who will then use an X-ray, ultrasound or MRI to diagnose the issue.

-Diagnostic foot ultrasounds are one of the most accurate methods for identifying foot/ankle arthritis.
+Foot ultrasounds are one of the most accurate methods for identifying foot/ankle arthritis.
 This painless procedure produces accurate images of your foot’s interior muscles and tendons, enabling podiatrists to visualise the extent of the issue at hand.

 What is the process for a Foot/Ankle Arthritis ultrasound?